California Gambling Control Commission

 Every state requires ongoing legislation of gambling activities within its borders.
 These are typically supervised by governmental departments or some form of non-governmental agencies that exist to support the oversight of a specific industry.
 In California, this body is formally known as the California Gambling Control Commission.
 Their role is to provide licensing requirements for casinos throughout the state and ensure that those licensees remain in complete compliance with all applicable laws.

 The commission works with gaming establishments to promote responsible gambling and advertises phone numbers of support groups for players who may be in over their heads.
 At such time that state-regulated online casino gambling is embraced in California, it is likely that this agency will also oversee this industry as well.

-They do not have any authority over the legally licensed online California casinos recommended in this guide that are based outside of the United States.
-The governing jurisdictions which issued the licenses for these sites are responsible for regulatory oversight and auditing of their California online casino games.
+They do not have any authority over the legal online California casinos recommended in this guide that are based outside of the United States.
+The governing jurisdictions which administer the oversight for these sites are responsible for the compliance standards and the auditing of their California online casino games.

 Another role that the California Gambling Control Commission takes very seriously is the public participation at local and statewide events.
 Residents ranging from casino workers to Native American leaders and politicians turn out to express their support or dissatisfaction.

 The Commission frequently holds public forums and offers training classes for recently changed or updated regulations that affect the gaming community.
 Every effort is made to ensure the relevant parties are aware of upcoming changes and that employers and casino management teams know how to enforce new policies and procedures.

 The California Department of Justice also plays an important role within the gaming industry and utilizes the Bureau of Gambling Control to enforce regulations handed down by the Office of the Attorney General.
 The division began to form in 1994 when the Gaming Registration Act was created for the purpose of developing new and consistent policies for all gaming establishments.